AmazingDD/daisyRec/README.md

     then put certain dataset into corresponding folder in `data` folder.

-2. Item-Ranking recommendation algorithms reimplementation with pytorch and tensorflow.
+2. Item-Ranking recommendation algorithms reimplementation with pytorch.

 3. To get all dependencies, run: